PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Panner/README.md

 When the Panner player is declared dead, they must declare that they are the Panner and then point at two players.
 (Give them time.)
 If both are good mark them **Extra Life**.

 If a player marked **Extra Life** would die, they remain alive and you remove the **Extra Life** reminder.
 If a player marked **Extra Life** is executed, declare that the marked player is executed but remains alive.
 (Do not say why.)
 Remove the **Extra Life** reminder.

+### Examples
+> The Panner is executed and die, they choose the Deputy and the Wraith.
+The next day the Deputy is executed and die as the Panner didn’t choose 2 good players.

+> The Panner dies at night, at dawn, when everyone learns who died, they choose the Counterfeiter and the Conservationist.
+The Conservationist is executed that day but does not die due to the Panner having chosen them and another good player.